 f.
 The chairperson of the department will approve the committee's report or, in the case of a disagreement with the report, make an independent assessment of the faculty member under review, which will be shared with the faculty member under review, included in the dossier, and forwarded to the college by March 15 of the sixth long semester.

 a.
 The dean's office will check to ensure that the process at the departmental

-the chairperson's assessment) are present, and will share its finding with the dean
+and the chairperson's assessment) are present and will share its finding with the

 b.
 The dean will review the dossier and, taking into account the committee report and the chairperson's assessment, will prepare a written statement of the outcome of the third-year review.
 The dean's letter, which may contain general observations and suggestions for helping the faculty member achieve a positive outcome in the promotion and tenure process, will be shared with the faculty member under review and the department chairperson by April 15 of the sixth long semester of service.